cproctor/bba/content/assignments/interface_design.md

 Title: Interface design
 Index: 6.2

-Design and implement a user experience for the game "Treasure" or for your final project.
-For the purposes of this assignment, the nature of the application is not important.
-Rather, your focus will be on designing user interfaces and user experiences for learning.
+Working alone or in a group of 2, design and implement an interface to the game "Treasure."
 You will discuss these ideas in depth in class in upcoming weeks; taking a stab at it first on your own will prepare you to engage more deeply with the theory later.

 - **Programming**: Writing a working piece of code.
 The technical quality or impressiveness is not important--choose the right level of challenge for yourself.
 - **Designing experiences**: Going from theory to implementation
 - **Connecting the interface to the code**: The interface might be physical buttons, an on-screen display, or some other surface where the user and the program meet.

+# Deliverables

+- Your working interface, in a format which is both playable and lets us see the code.
+If you're using Processing, compress your project into a zip file so that it can be downloaded, unzipped, and played.
+- A brief writeup explaining your design choices in terms of learning.
+Explain how you want your user to think or interact with your interface, and connect this to specific design choices in the interface.
+Aim for ~300 words.
+Possible formats:
+    - Annotated screenshots, wireframes, or sketches (See Teacher Portal or Student Journalism in [Interface design case studies]({filename}/curriculum/interface.md))
+    - A list of user stories with interface features supporting them (See Interactive Storytelling in [Interface design case studies]({filename}/curriculum/interface.md))
+    - Several paragraphs summarizing your design process, explaining what you were trying to achieve and options you considered for achieving it.

+# Assessment

+- ** &#10003; + ** Meets all requirements described above and thoughtfully connects ideas from lecture to the design of the interface.
+- ** &#10003; ** Meets all requirements described above.
+- ** &#10003; - ** Does not meet the requirements described above.

-# Option 1: Treasure
+# Treasure

-Working alone or in a group of 2, create an interface to the game "Treasure."
 In this game, you and an opponent are competing for thirteen treasures, with point values ranging 1 to 13.
 Each round, a random treasure is displayed and then you and the opponent each choose a card from your hand, showing them at the same time.
 Whoever plays the higher card wins the treasure.
-(However, a 1 beats a 13.)
+If the two cards are euqal, nobody gets that treasure.
+There is one exception: a 1 beats a 13.
 Whoever has the most treasure points at the end wins.

 Chris has built a treasure server at [http://treasure.chrisproctor.net](http://treasure.chrisproctor.net), which you can play by typing in URLs in your browser.
 Play with it so you understand how it works: